 Vienna in January

-New Year’s Concert – January 1 is a national holiday with banks, post offices and many businesses closed, although restaurants, cafes and bars typically remain open.
+- New Year’s Concert – January 1 is a national holiday; banks, post offices and many businesses will be closed, although restaurants, cafes, and bars typically remain open.
 This is also the day the annual New Year’s Concert takes place.
-This long-time Philharmonic tradition brings concerts that include lively and nostalgic music from the family of Johann Strauss and contemporaries, broadcasted on television around the world.
+This long-time Philharmonic tradition brings concerts that include lively and nostalgic music from the family of Johann Strauss and his contemporaries, broadcast on television around the world.

-Coffee Festival – Coffee is an important part of Viennese society, rooted in tradition as well as modern culture.
-This annual festival is celebrated for three days in mid-January (2020’s dates are still to be announced), celebrating coffee with tastings, demos, talks, displays and more.
-Live music, DJs and other entertainment are also featured.
+- Coffee Festival – Coffee is an important part of Viennese society, rooted in tradition as well as modern culture.
+This annual festival is celebrated for three days in mid-January, celebrating coffee with tastings, demos, talks, displays, and more.
+Live music, DJs, and other entertainment are also featured.